 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Renting out a home is one challenge, and buying a vacation house is another.
+Renting out a vacation home is one challenge, and buying a vacation house is another.
 However, if you’re embarking on the process of doing both of those things — especially if it’s your first time — there are bound to be a few bumps along the way.
 That’s where some beginner’s vacation rental tips can come in handy.

 While owning and renting out a vacation home might seem like a lot to handle, it’s a great opportunity to create a passive stream of income, own an investment property and, of course, have somewhere lovely to go should you ever need to step away yourself.
 Here are a few amazing tips for vacation rental owners to keep you in-the-know on the vacation rental game.